DETAILED ACTION

 Regarding claim 2, Zerfas et al. teaches the outlet of the aspiration channel occupies at least half of a space on the insertion tip, wherein the outlets of the working channels, image sensor, and light source occupies the remaining space on the insertion tip (see Figure 3A).

-Regarding claim 4, Ghani et al. teaches the at least one blocking bar splits the outlet of the aspiration channel equally (see Figure 2A).
+Regarding claim 4, Ghani et al. teaches the blocking bar splits the outlet of the aspiration channel equally (see Figure 2A).

-Regarding claim 5, Ghani et al. teaches the at least one blocking bar is centrally disposed at the outlet of the aspiration channel at a 90° angle (see Figure 2A).
+Regarding claim 5, Ghani et al. teaches the blocking bar is centrally disposed at the outlet of the aspiration channel at a 90° angle (see Figure 2A).

-Regarding claim 9, Zerfas et al. teaches the plurality of working channels comprises an irrigation port (312), a basket port, a laser port (310), or a combination thereof (see Figures 3A and 4 and [0043] – “the working channel may accommodate a morcellating device 310, an irrigation system 312, or any other suitable devices, depending on the surgical procedure”).
+Regarding claim 9, Zerfas et al. teaches the plurality of two working channels each are selected from the group consisting of an irrigation port (312), a basket port, and a laser port (310) (see Figures 3A and 4 and [0043] – “the working channel may accommodate a morcellating device 310, an irrigation system 312, or any other suitable devices, depending on the surgical procedure”).

 Regarding claim 12, Zerfas et al. teaches the light source comprises an LED (light-emitting diode) or a fiber optic (see [0050] – “Alternatively, illumination channel 302a may itself be an optical fiber directly connected to light source 304”).
 Ghani et al. also teaches the light source comprises an LED (light-emitting diode) or a fiber optic (see [0052] – “In some embodiments, commercially available lights are utilized, including, for example, one or more LED lights or fiber optic filaments”).